MichaelSchneeberger/rxbp/README.md

 ### Flowable

-Similar to a RxPY Observable, a `Flowable` implements a `subscribe` method, which makes it possible to describe a data flow from source to sink.
-The description is done with *rxbackpressure* operators exposed to `rxbp.op`.
+Similar to a RxPY Observable, a `Flowable` implements a `subscribe` method, which is a mechanism that makes it possible to describe a data flow from its source to some sink.
+The description is done with *rxbackpressure* operators exposed by `rxbp.op`.

-Like in
-functional programming, usings *rxbackpressure* operators does not create any mutable states but rather concatenates functions without calling them yet.
-Or in other words, we first describe what we want to do, and then we execute the plan.
+Like in functional programming, usings *rxbackpressure* operators does not create any mutable states but rather concatenates functions without calling them yet.
+Or, we first describe what we intend to do in form of a plan, and then we execute the plan.
 A `Flowable` is executed by calling its `subscribe` method.
-This will then start a chain reaction where downsream `Flowables` call the `subscribe` method of their linked upstream `Flowable` until the sources start emitting data.
-Once a `Flowable` is subscribed, we allow it to have mutable states where it make sense.
+This will start a chain reactions, where downsream each `Flowables` calls the `subscribe` method of its upstream `Flowable` until the sources start emitting data.
+Once a `Flowable` is subscribed, we allow it to have mutable states.

-Compared to RxPY Observables, a `Flowable` uses `Observers` that are able to back-pressure an `on_next` method call.
+Compared to RxPY Observables, a `Flowable` uses `Observers` that are able to back-pressure on an `on_next` method call.

 ### MultiCast (experimental)

-A `MultiCast` is used when a `Flowable` emits elements to more than one `Observer`, and in case of nested Flowables like `Flowable[Flowable]`.
+A `MultiCast` is used when a `Flowable` emits elements to more than one `Observer`, and in case of nested Flowables like `Flowable[T[Flowable]]`.

 In RxPY, there are operators called `publish` and `share`, which create a multicast observable that can then be subscribed by more than one downstream subscriber.
-In *rxbackpressure*, however, there is no such operator, and there are good reasons to not have one.
+In *rxbackpressure*, however, there is no such operator, and there are good reasons for that.
 The problem is that an RxPY observable sequence using a multicast observable can only be subscribed once.
 This is because calling the `subscribe` method of a multicast observable more than once will